ArtifyCZ/ArtifyCZ/README.md

-A web implementation of game [Secret Hitler](https://www.secrethitler.com/), with the backend written in [Rust](https://www.rust-lang.org/) using [Axum](https://github.com/tokio-rs/axum) framework and [Sea-orm](https://www.sea-ql.org/SeaORM/) with connecting to PostgreSQL database.
+A web implementation of game [Secret Hitler](https://www.secrethitler.com/), with the backend written in [Rust](https://www.rust-lang.org/) using [Axum](https://github.com/tokio-rs/axum) framework and [Sea-orm](https://www.sea-ql.org/SeaORM/) with connecting to Postgres database.
 The frontend is written in [Dart](https://dart.dev/) using [Flutter](https://flutter.dev/).

 ---